azl35/SP500-Data-Bootcamp-Final-Project/README.md

 For this project, I wanted to create a model to predict S&P 500's closing price both 15 days and 1 year later.
-Using data from the yfinance api, I created 3 models: A linear model and sequential model to predict 15 days later and a polynomial model to predicy 1 year later.
+Using data from the yfinance api, I created 3 models: A linear model and sequential model to predict 15 days later and a polynomial model to predict 1 year later.